 The validity and limitations of Mendel postulates in specific situations: intragenic interactions (incomplete dominance, codominance); multiple allelism; lethality; genocopies, phenocopies, pleiotropy; intergenic interactions (epistasis, inhibition/suppression, complementarity, gene redundancy, polymorphic interactions, cumulative duplicity); penetrance, variable expressivity; effects of environment on phenotype expression, genetic anticipation; maternal effect.

 Chromosomal basis of the heredity.
 Main landmarks in the history of cytogenetics, chromosomal theory of heredity and its experimental proofs.
 Sex-linked, sex-limited and sex-influenced traits and their inheritance.
 Gene linkage and the violation of the rule of independent segregation of alleles.
-Uniparental and biparental non-Mendelistic inheritance associated with the existence of extranuclear DNA in eukaryotes.
+Uniparental and biparental non-Mendelistic inheritance associated with the existence of extranuclear DNA (and some other phenomenons) in eukaryotes.

 DNA and RNA as the genetic material (the discovery of nucleic acids, their chemical composition and structure, experimental proofs of their role as the genetic material).